What is Six Sigma?

 A project-based approach relies heavily on a sound project selection process.
 Projects should be selected that meet the goals of an organization’s business strategy.
 Six Sigma can then be utilized as a road map to effectively meet those goals.

 Initially, companies might have projects that are too large or perhaps are not chosen because of their strategic impact to the bottom line.
 Frustration with the first set of projects can be vital experience that motivates improvement in the second phase.

 Six Sigma is a long-term commitment.
 Treating deployment as a process allows objective analysis of all aspects of the process, including project selection and scoping.
 Utilizing lessons learned and incorporating them into subsequent waves of an implementation plan creates a closed feedback loop and real dramatic bottom-line benefits if the organization invests the time and executive energy necessary to implement Six Sigma as a business strategy!

 Six Sigma projects can bring benefits, including increased organizational efficiency, improved customer satisfaction, reduced costs, increased revenues, and more.
 The Certified Six Sigma Black Belt Handbook reports that many Six Sigma Black Belts "manage four projects per year for a total of $500,000-$5,000,000 in contributions to the company’s bottom line."
-A 2012 study of 28 organizations showed that "effective implementation of Six Sigma led to…an average return of more than $2 in direct savings for every dollar invested."

 The Certified Six Sigma Green Belt operates in support of or under the supervision of a Six Sigma Black Belt, analyzes and solves quality problems and is involved in quality improvement projects.
 A Green Belt is someone with at least three years of work experience who wants to demonstrate his or her knowledge of Six Sigma tools and processes.